schranz-templating/templating/README.md

 #### Namespaces

 The template engine allow to render specific template from different directories via namepaces.
+Also how a namespace is reference should be listed.

-E.g. This is achieved in twig via the `@Namespace` and in Blade and Latte via `namespace::` template names.
+E.g. This is achieved in twig via the `@Namespace/` and in Blade and Latte via `namespace::` template names.

 #### Functions